Tahir-Robinson-CS/CSE1910-CSE-Project-A-Mario-Pineda/proposal/proposal-programingLanguage.md

 Mad Math is an educational game in the same spirit of the commonly used mad minutes in elementary school.
 The aim with Mad Math is to allow students to practice their mental math skills in a competitive environment.
 Mad Math would allow the user to enter their name to be put on a leaderboard of high achivements.
 The game will have multiple screens:

-* __Splash screen:__ Display the name of the game, some cool graphis and/or a catchy phrase.
+* __Splash screen:__ Display the name of the game, some cool graphics and/or a catchy phrase.
-* __Credit screen:__ Just credits and game info, e.g. licensing (Open Source), web page (GitHub repos), etc.
+* __Credit screen:__ Display credits and game info, e.g. licensing (Open Source), web page (GitHub repos), etc.
-* __Set up screen:__ User gets to enter their name, set the game difficulty and type of mathematical operations.
+* __Set up screen:__ User gets to enter their name and selects the type of game, e.g. the difficulty level and type of mathematical operations.
-* __Game screen:__ The actual game showing math problems, count down counter and the current score.
-The score is simply the number of correctly answered math problems.
+* __Game screen:__ The actual game showing math problems, count down timer and the current score.
+The score is the number of correctly answered math problems.
-* __Result screen:__ Your score is displayed right after the game finished and some sort of word of praise, encouragement or mockery will be displayed based on how the user performed.
+* __Result screen:__ Your score is displayed right after the game finishes with words of praise, encouragement or mockery based on how the user performed.
-* __Leaderboard screen:__ A screen showing the highest achievemnts in the different categories.
+* __Leaderboard screen:__ A screen showing the highest achievements for different game categories.

 To set the difficulty the user would either be able to set the

 * type of mathematical operations to include (e.g. multiplication, division, addition, subtraction or a combination of various operations) and/or
 * number of operations to use, e.g. 5 * 5 represent a single mathematical operation, 5 * 5 + 5 represent two different mathematical operations, 5 + 5 / 5 - 5 represent three mathematical operations.
-Any math problems involving more than one type if operation and would require the correct order of operations to solve (BEDMAS).
+Any math problems involving more than one type of operation would require the correct order of operations to be used (BEDMAS).

-Alternativelly the user could choose from pre-defined categories whe setting the difficulty level.
+Alternativelly the user could also choose from pre-defined categories whe setting the difficulty level.
 The advantage with the first option would be that the user could customize the game session to fit what he/she would like to practice.
 The advantage of the second approach would be that the it would be easier to compare the results between different sessions and between users, e.g. for ranking on the leaderboard.

 ## Potential Challenges

 _Potential challenges.
 What are some of the challenges you think you will have to solve?
 How are you planing to solve them?
 What will you do if you are unable to solve some challenges?_

 Potential challenges:
-* Text input, e.g. when asking the user for their name (Processing is not good at text input).
+* Text input when asking the user for their name (Processing is not good at text input) and when users type in their answers during the game.
 Possible solution would be to display a keyboard (similar to the on screen keyboard of game consoles such as PS4 - [image here](http://www.unstoppablegamer.com/wp-content/uploads/2015/04/10915086_775004020681_9091626405983050562_o.jpg)) - this would be realtivelly simple to implement, but very tedious to code.
+There is a rudimentary text input code chunk I might be able to use [here (item #13)](https://amnonp5.wordpress.com/2012/01/28/25-life-saving-tips-for-processing/).
 * Saving game data, e.g. leaderboard data, when running then game on different devices or online.
 Data would probably have to be saved and accessed somewhere in the cloud (Google Drive, Dropbox, etc).
 * Performance issue on Raspberry Pi.
 If running the game on a Raspberry Pi there is a risk that there may be lag.
 Solution: don't run it on a RPi.
-* Management of numerous screens, splash screen, game set up, the actual game, result screen, leaderboard.
+* Management of numerous screens, splash screen, game set up, the actual game, result screen, leaderboard and the navigation between the screens.
 Possible solution: prototype a simple multi-screen code in Processing to iron out the kinks before implementing it in the fullblown program.
 * Ranking of players for the leaderboard.
 How would users be ranked if they have played games with different difficulties?
 Are several different leaderbords required?
 Possible solution: Have predefined games users can choose from that will be used for ranking, e.g. two term multiplication of numbers between 0 and 12.
 * The game should probably avoid problems that give decimal answers, e.g. problems such as 10 / 3.